 The first thing Wallenberg did was to design a protective Swedish passport.
 German and Hungarian bureaucrats had a weakness for symbology, so he had the passports printed in blue and yellow with the Swedish coat of arms in the center.
 He furnished the passports with appropriate stamps and signatures.
 Wallenberg managed to convince the Hungarian Foreign Ministry to approve 4,500 protective passports.
 In reality, he issued three times as many.
 Toward the end of the war, when conditions were desperate, Wallenberg issued a simplified version of his protective passport that bore only his signature.
 In the prevailing chaos, even this worked.

-To achieve his objectives, Wallenberg used anything from bribery to threats of blackmail.
-The other diplomats of the Swedish Legation were initially skeptical of his unconventional methods.
-But when Wallenberg’s efforts yielded results, he quickly received backing.
+To achieve his objectives, Wallenberg sometimes had to use unconventional methods, even bribery.
+This initially made the other diplomats of the Swedish Legation sceptical, but when Wallenberg’s efforts yielded results, he quickly received backing.
 His department expanded, and there were several hundred people working there at its peak.

 On 20 November 1944, Adolf Eichmann instigated a series of death marches, in which thousands of Jews were forced to leave Hungary on foot under extremely harsh conditions.
 Wallenberg helped them by distributing passports, food and medicine.
 In January 1945, the Russians arrived in Budapest.
 On 17 January, Wallenberg was arrested by Soviet forces.